 Surma and Mursi, Ethiopia

 Lip plates or disks are a form of ceremonial body modification that was used in the movie.
 Women from the Mursi tribe in southwestern Ethiopia are particularly notable for this practice because it’s believed to make their women more attractive.
 Their women’s beauty is determined by how large their lip plate is.
-Women mostly make use of the lip plates but in the movie, it was used by a man.
+Women mostly make use of the lip plates but in the movie, a man used it.

 There you have it!
 The African culture to the ends of the world, thanks to movies like Black Panther.
 We hope that a whole lot more movies are centered on the beauty that is in the African culture.
 Wakanda Forever!